TypiCMS/NestableCollection/README.md

 Now each time you get a collection of that model, it will be an instance of **TypiCMS\NestableCollection** in place of **Illuminate\Database\Eloquent\Collection**.

-If you want a tree models, simply call nest method on the collection :
+If you want a tree of models, simply call the nest method :

 ```php
 Model::get()->nest();